Holly Marlow

 I use Amazon’s KDP service to publish my books.
 Amazon prints a book each time someone orders it.
 They deduct the printing cost, then what’s left is split 40:60.
 Amazon take the 40% cut, which includes the packaging and delivery, as well as the convenience of it being on Amazon for people to buy, and the author receives 60% of the sales after printing costs (£3.50ish for a 24-page book, but it varies as different countries have different printing costs and taxes).

 You can sign up for KDP here if you have an active Amazon account: https://kdp.amazon.com/en_US/.
-You have to sign up at the “.com” site, even if you’re not in the US, but you can publish books on all Amazon sites.
+You have to sign up at the “.com” site, even if you’re not in the US, but you can then publish books on all Amazon sites.

 You can order a proof copy of your book before you hit “Publish.”
 I recommend doing this to test your options, for example, if you’re not sure whether you want a matte/glossy cover or white/beige paper, you can order one of each.
 It’s also helpful to see how colours come out in print, as it can differ slightly from what’s on a screen.